sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 - *^7 - Application Insights has three types of events: event (something happened), metric (something took x amount of time) and dependency (if auto detection didn't see this one.
 Can also log time)
 - *^8 - NewRelics pricing is not that straight forward.
 It is based on an type of a machine instance and hours it will run.
 This is the cheapest option I could find.
 - *^9 - website + infrastructure monitoring
-- *^10 - it supports basic queries, but doesn't allow filtering on error text, so for me it is a no
+- *^10 - it supports basic queries, but doesn't allow filtering on error text, so for me it is a no.
+- *^11 - if You log this metric as a performance counter Datadog can read it.
+- *^12 - there is infrastructure map.
+- *^13 - the free version doesn't include alerts :|

 ## My choioce